farm-fe/farm/README.md

 - [SolidJS-Basic](https://github.com/farm-fe/farm/tree/main/examples/solid)

 ## RoadMap

-Farm has implemented all features of a web build tool, including production optimization like tree shake and minification.
+The Farm has implemented all features of a web build tool, including production optimization like tree shake and minification.
 We have already migrated enterprise projects to Farm, and it works great!

 See [RoadMap](https://github.com/farm-fe/farm/blob/main/ROADMAP.md).